chinmay7g/Food-Forecasting-/README.md

 In this project, it is analysed which cuisine is most favored from mulitple aspects.

+A forecast using Machine Learning model is done which understands optimally and enables restaurants to effectivey manage their inventory.

 ![food1](https://user-images.githubusercontent.com/55191934/102586730-ad7fc680-4130-11eb-9590-7993d974f0eb.PNG)

 Figure 1: We can understand the type of cuisines and how they are related to the number of orders dispatched and checkout price.